neuefische/wd-flipped-classroom-curriculum/sessions/_template/README.md

 ## Session Guide

-[Introduce the topic by explaining its relevance and importance, possibly through a common problem or challenge.]
+[Introduce the topic by explaining its relevance and importance, possibly through a common problem or challenge.
+Activate prior knowledge by connecting the topic to concepts the students have already learned.]

 > [Pose a question or discussion prompt that encourages students to think critically about the topic and its application.]